gurul/slideflow1/README.md

 # SlideFlow

-A presentation rehearsal tool that helps you practice and improve your presentations with automatic timing tracking and speech transcription.
+A simple presentation rehearsal tool for tracking slide timing and reviewing what you say while presenting.

 ## Overview

-SlideFlow allows you to upload your presentation PDF, practice your delivery, and get insights into your timing and speech.
-The tool tracks how long you spend on each slide and transcribes your speech for review.
+SlideFlow lets you upload a presentation PDF, practice your delivery, and review basic timing and speech data.
+It records how long you spend on each slide and generates slide-by-slide transcripts so you can reflect and improve.

 ## Features